paulross/skiplist/docs/source/introduction.rst

 .. code-block:: python

-    import cSkipList
+    import orderedstructs

     # Declare with a type.
 Supported types are long/float/bytes/object.
-    sl = cSkipList.PySkipList(float)
+    sl = orderedstructs.SkipList(float)

-    sl.insert(42.0)
-    sl.insert(21.0)
-    sl.insert(84.0)

     sl.has(42.0) # True
     sl.size()    # 3
-    sl.at(1)     # 42.0

-    sl.has(42.0) # True
-    sl.size()    # 3
     sl.at(1)     # 42.0, raises IndexError if index out of range

-    sl.remove(21.0); # raises ValueError if value not present
+    sl.remove(21.0) # raises ValueError if value not present

     sl.size()    # 2
     sl.at(1)     # 84.0

 The Python SkipList can be used with user defined objects with a user defined sort order.
 In this example the last name of the person takes precedence over the first name:

 .. code-block:: python

     import functools

+    import orderedstructs

     @functools.total_ordering
     class Person:
         """Simple example of ordering based on last name/first name."""